rails-engine/workflow_core/README.md

 WorkflowCore is originally designed for Business Process Management (BPM), in this scenario:

-- Workflows are usually defined by users idynamically
+- Workflows are usually defined by users dynamically
 - Task may tight with application features
 - May meet some special or weird requirements